 Amazon (AMZN) Received its Third Buy in a Row

-After Tigress Financial and Argus Research gave Amazon (NASDAQ: AMZN) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Mark Mahaney maintained a Buy rating on Amazon yesterday and set a price target of $2500.00.
-The company’s shares closed last Monday at $1861.64.
+After SunTrust Robinson and RBC Capital gave Amazon (NASDAQ: AMZN) a Buy rating last month, the company received another Buy, this time from Stifel Nicolaus.
+Analyst Scott Devitt reiterated a Buy rating on Amazon today and set a price target of $2400.00.
+The company’s shares closed last Monday at $1870.68.

-According to TipRanks.com, Mahaney is a top 100 analyst with an average return of 18.7% and a 64.2% success rate.
-Mahaney covers the Technology sector, focusing on stocks such as Spotify Technology SA, Jumia Technologies AG, and Uber Technologies.
+According to TipRanks.com, Devitt is a top 100 analyst with an average return of 20.0% and a 67.9% success rate.
+Devitt covers the Technology sector, focusing on stocks such as Jumia Technologies AG, Uber Technologies, and Mercadolibre.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Amazon with a $2215.23 average price target, which is a 17.1% upside from current levels.
-In a report issued on January 14, Merrill Lynch also maintained a Buy rating on the stock with a $2330.00 price target.
+Currently, the analyst consensus on Amazon is a Strong Buy with an average price target of $2226.30, a 19.8% upside from current levels.
+In a report issued on January 16, Morgan Stanley also maintained a Buy rating on the stock with a $2200.00 price target.

 See today’s analyst top recommended stocks >>